MaksimDzhangirov/backendBankExample/docs/part56-eng.md

 the client can safely retry the request without any issues.

 Alright, let me show you how to do that!

+## Send the task to Redis in DB transaction

 In the `db/sqlc` folder, I'm gonna create a new file called `tx_create_user.go`.
 We will implement the transaction to create a new